Woman working on a laptop

 Your job as a Manager is to get results through other people, and that means communicating to them in a way they can relate to and understand.
 Your employees need to be able to take the information you give them and turn it into successful results.
 If you do not communicate effectively, then your employees will not know what to do with the information or they may not feel engaged enough to want to deliver results.

-However, when you communicate effectively with your employees, you will see positive results realised in…
+When you communicate effectively with your employees, you should see positive results across all areas including:

-• Increased employee performance (they are clear on what is expected of them and the goals they are working towards)
+• Increased employee performance because they are clear on what is expected of them and the goals they are working towards

 • Better results at every level in the organisation

-• Better use of resources (Less time fixing mistakes due to poor communication means more time focusing on delivering successful results)
+• Better use of resources and less time fixing mistakes and more time focusing on delivering successful results

-• Improved employee morale (when people communicate more effectively, they feel better about their team, and they will want to achieve results
+• Improved employee morale since when people communicate more effectively, they feel better about their team, and they will want to achieve results

 Even though there are multiple communication styles, people typically exhibit components for one of four different communication styles.
-Some may even favor one style over the other or combine two different styles.
-We will cover the four main communication styles, the characteristics people display with each style, and how to work with each style to communicate effectively.
+Some may even favour one style over the other or combine two different styles.

 Keep in mind – there is no “right” or “best” communication style out of the four styles.
 The “right” or “best” way for your communication is to understand which of these styles the other person prefers and to tailor your style to them.